baldcorp/Sentinel/Playbooks/Close-SentinelIncident-fromSNOW/readme.md

 Author: Yaniv Shasha

- This Logic App will act as listener to a close incident event from ServiceNow business rule and close the incident in Sentinel.
+ This Logic App will act as listener for a incident close event in ServiceNow  and will close the incident in Sentinel.

-**The above solution assembles from two parts:**
+## The above solution assembles from two parts:
 1. Business rule in ServiceNow side that run custom JS code, when the incident close.
 2. Logic app on Azure Sentinel side that listen to the business rule POST request.<br>